coolbens/spam-email-detection-system/data/README_DATASET.md

 This project ships with a small demo dataset so the app works immediately.

-For portfolio-quality results, replace `dataset.csv` with a larger real dataset such as:
+For quality results, replace `dataset.csv` with a larger real dataset such as:

 - SMS Spam Collection Dataset
 - Enron Email Dataset